 Thursday 19 May After a 13 hr overnight train ride from Xi’an we arrived in Beijing.
 I had an interrupted sleep and was tired like everyone else.
 After a taxi ride in peak hour traffic, an experience in itself, we arrived at our hotel.
 Unfortunately rooms aren’t ready (we have […]

-Tuesday 17 May After going off the train it was a short ride to the hotel where our rooms happened to be ready which was very fortunate.
+Tuesday 17 May After getting off the train it was a short ride to the hotel where our rooms happened to be ready which was very fortunate since we arrived well before check in.
 Time for a shower before heading to breakfast.
-A few of us decided to head out for a walk before meeting everyone for […]
+A few of us decided to head out for […]

 Friday 13 May It’s an early start with a drive to Guilin before catching a flight to Chongqing before more traveling to our boat to begin a cruise along the Yangtze River.
 Upon arriving we settled into our rooms.
 My roommate and I decided to pay a little extra for […]

 Wednesday 11 May Yangshuo seems pretty busy with lots of activity.
 Not a large developed city like Shanghai, the town has quite a buzz.
-We walked to West Street which is where all the action is, particularly at night.
-We popped into Lucy’s for breakfast.
-It was good to have […]
+I notice this place is filled with large rock formations which suddenly jut out of the ground and are very steep.
+Unlike a mountain with a […]

 Tuesday 10 May After a hotel buffet breakfast, we went to the West Lake region and popped into Longjing Tea Plantation Visit.
 It’s a musuem about all things tea.
 I’m not a tea drinker but it’s quite fascinating learning about tea.
 We then sat in a room where we had […]